 The rapid development which has taken place in recent decades within technology and biological science has created completely new ways of producing and processing foods.
 And large parts of the world are looking to Denmark when it comes to the development of foods.
 Food should offer experiences, eliminate lifestyle diseases, be sustainable and be produced under safe conditions.

 With a degree from the MSc programme in Food Science and Technology at the University of Copenhagen, you will be an expert in developing the foods of the future.
 Choose between three different specialisations - Dairy Science and Technology, Brewing Science and Technology- or make your own tailormade Individual Specialisation.
 In the box to the right you will find links to the different specialisations.

 If you are interested in how foods are developed, what they consist of and how you can manage a production process from raw materials to finished product, the MSc programme in Food Science and Technology is what you are looking for.

 A degree in food science and technology enables you to work on the challenges associated with food production, food safety, food quality and health.
 And you are able to develop foods based on gastronomic know-how and consumer knowledge.

-Increasing technologicalisation has made food production extremely complex, and there is a growing need for highly qualified food science graduates who can grasp and apply the new technologies.
+The food industry is one of Denmark’s most important sectors, and many opportunities exist for food science graduates.
+Also, increasing technologisation has made food production extremely complex, and there is a growing need for highly qualified graduates who can grasp and apply the new technologies.